Tygers of Pan Tang: Latter days (1999–present)

-Jon Deverill went on to work as an actor under the name of Jon De Ville, and as of October 2007 was performing in 'The Sound of Music' at the London Palladium with television star Connie Fisher.
+Jon Deverill went on to work as an actor under the name of Jon De Ville, and as of October 2007 was performing in The Sound of Music at the London Palladium with television star Connie Fisher.

 In October 2007, the band issued a limited edition five track EP titled Back and Beyond, which featured reworkings of three Tygers songs from the early 1980s, along with two new tracks taken from their forthcoming album.
 Animal Instinct was released on 19 May 2008, the first with vocalist Jacopo Meille.
 On 2011 bassist Gavin Gray return in the band to replace Brian West.
 On 15 July 2011 it was announced that Tygers Of Pan Tang have signed an agreement with Rocksector Records for the worldwide release of their next studio album, with a current working title of "Ambush", provisionally planned for February/March 2012.
 The album came out on 24 September.

-In 2013, guitarist Dean Robertson was replaced by Micky Crystal.In 2015, Jess Cox formed "Jess Cox's Tygers of Pan Tang" and made festival appearances across Europe, as well as a tour of South America.
-2016 saw the band release the self titled album "Tygers of Pan Tang" which featured the track "Only The Brave."
-This was followed up in 2019 with the album "Ritual."
+In 2013, guitarist Dean Robertson was replaced by Micky Crystal.
+In 2015, Jess Cox formed "Jess Cox's Tygers of Pan Tang" and made festival appearances across Europe, as well as a tour of South America.
+2016 saw the band release the self-titled album Tygers of Pan Tang which featured the track "Only The Brave".
+This was followed up in 2019 with the album Ritual.
 In 2020, Micky Crystal left the band.
 Crystal stated in an interview that he had left due to poor management also claiming Robb Weir had little, to no involvement, in the band's 2019 album, Ritual.
-It was noted that John Sykes had expressed similar feelings in a Kerrang interview from 1984.
-On May 28th 2021 the band released the compilation "Majors & Minors."
-In 2021 bassist Gav Gray left the band and was replaced by Huw Holding.
+It was noted that John Sykes had expressed similar feelings in a Kerrang! interview from 1984.
+On May 28, 2021, the band released the compilation Majors & Minors.
+In 2021, bassist Gav Gray left the band and was replaced by Huw Holding.

+Bloodlines was released in 2023 featuring their two new members, followed by the live album, Live Blood in 2024, showcasing songs from across the band's career.
+Recent gigs have shown a significant upturn in attendances and the Tygers returned to their original stomping ground in November 2024 for a show at the Whitley Bay Playhouse.